Chennai Metro: Phase II

-Phase II Extension
+Proposed Phase III

 In 2022, the state government proposed an extension plan spanning 93 km for the three under construction lines of the second phase.
-The proposal involved extension of Purple Line from Siruseri SIPCOT to Kilambakkam, Orange Line from Poonamallee to Parandur and Red Line from Koyambedu to Avadi.
+The proposal involved extension of Purple Line from Siruseri SIPCOT to Kilambakkam, Yellow Line from Poonamallee to Parandur and Red Line from Koyambedu to Avadi.
 The proposed extension of second phase lines from Siruseri to Kilambakkam, Poonamallee to Parandur, and Koyambedu to Avadi were projected to cost ₹54.58 billion, ₹107.12 billion, and ₹67.36 billion respectively.
 Between late 2023 and early 2024, feasibility reports submitted by the CMRL suggested dropping the proposed extension of the purple line due to economic viability and going ahead with the planned extensions of the other two lines, spanning 59.7 km.
-In May 2024, the state government proposed a new 16 km extension from Madhavaram to Ennore.
-In August 2024, a new extension from Chennai airport to Poonamallee was proposed to connect the existing airport with the planned new airport at Parandur.
-In May 2024, the Government of Tamil Nadu approved both the extensions of the Red Line from Koyambedu to Pattabiram and Yellow Line from Poonamallee to Parandur at an estimated cost of ₹99.28 billion and ₹159.06 billion respectively, forwarding to Government of India for final approval.
+In May 2024, the state government proposed a new 16 km extension from Madhavaram to Ennore, which was later changed as Assisi Nagar to Wimco Nagar extension in 2026.